ome/openmicroscopy/components/tests/ui/README.md

 ./build.py -f components/tests/ui/build.xml ui-test-insight

 To run the tests in a given folder under testcases/insight e.g.
-./build.py -f components/tests/ui/build.xml ui-test-insight -DFOLDER=icons
+./build.py -f components/tests/ui/build.xml ui-test-insight -DTEST=icons

 The output of the tests can be found under components/tests/ui/target/reports/insight/*.
 One output directory will be created for each testcases directory.